OWF/owf2013/README.md

   Under Debian / Ubuntu, this should be as easy as:

           apt-get install python2.7 python-pip virtualenvwrapper

+  You might need to install additional dependencies such as:

+          apt-get install libxml2-dev libxslt-dev libpq-dev python-dev

   On Mac OS with homebrew, you should install:

           brew install python
           brew pip install virtualenvwrapper

-2. Type `mkvirtualenv owf`
+2. Type `mkvirtualenv owf` or 'virtualenv owf' (second parameter is the name of your cloned directory)

-3. Type `pip install -r deps.txt`
+3. Type `pip install -r deps.txt` (you might need to run this command as root user, or with sudo)

-4. Type `make run` and point your browser to the URL given by the logs.
+4. Type `make run` and point your browser to the URL given by the logs (eg. http://0.0.0.0:5002/).

 ## Development environment (using Vagrant)